 The perception of cities having inadequate parking spots likely persists because parking is generally underpriced or even free.
 Garages usually charge more money than on-street parking, so most people automatically choose the latter, causing them to fill up a lot faster.

 This also means that people circle the block looking for cheap parking space and contribute to increasing traffic instead of parking in paid garages.
-While most of the parking space in the heart of cities like New York, with access to the best of jobs, consists of expensive garages, these mostly stand empty.
+While most of the parking space in America e.g. New York, with access to the best of jobs, consists of expensive garages, these mostly stand empty.
 One garage analyzed in the study, for example, was 92% empty for most of the day.

 Some inertia also persists in the minds of old-fashioned city builders, Scharnhorst insists.
 This inertia is starting to fade, though, with a new generation of city planners coming up who are aware of the problem and eager to provide solutions.